• Skip to primary navigation

 📜 History

-The inception of the first true mangonada recipe is largely unknown, but it likely stemmed from experimentation with different shaved ice (raspado) combinations.
+The origins of the first true mangonada recipe are largely unknown, but it likely stemmed from experimentation with different shaved ice (raspado) combinations.

 In the last few decades, mangonadas and other chamoyadas have become more well-known in the US too.
 Some speculate it's due to the uptick in paleterías (Mexican-style popsicle stores) starting up.